SLU is Here For You

 *Denotes a confidential reporting contact.

-Please Note: The contact listed below in this section are not confidential reporting contacts.
+Please Note: The contacts listed below in this section are not confidential reporting contacts.

 They will absolutely honor your privacy but are required by law to report what is shared with them with the Title IX coordinator and/or Title IX equity officer at SLU.